RomeshAbeyawardena/Weather-App/Readme.md

   Bootstrap 4.6, in order to focus on the development side of a working application.
 - WeatherApp.Server
-  - ASP.NET Web application using the Mediatr pattern and feature slice, this is the server-side infrastructure that retrieves the weather data and is consumed by the client application.
+  - ASP.NET Web application using the Mediator pattern and feature slice, this is the server-side infrastructure that retrieves the weather data and is consumed by the client application.
 The API is secured using a X-API-Key so it can only be accessed by trusted applications using custom